teddav/halo2-soundness-bugs/README.md

 - No trusted setup: By default, it uses the IPA (Inner Product Argument) as a polynomial commitment scheme, eliminating the need for a trusted setup.
 However, the PSE fork of Halo2 introduced KZG commitments, which do require a trusted setup.
 - Custom gates & flexible layouts: Unlike rigid proving systems, Halo2 lets developers define custom constraints and optimize circuits for specific use cases, such as elliptic curve operations or cryptographic hash functions.

 This flexibility is Halo2’s biggest strength—but also its main challenge.
-Writing circuits in Halo2 is harder than in some other frameworks because of the need to manage constraint logic manually.
+Writing circuits in Halo2 can be more challenging compared to other frameworks due to the requirement of manually managing constraint logic.

 ### How does it compare to Noir?